adriens/schemacrawler-plugin-neo4j/README.md

 So, *if you like this software*, please :

+1. Simply star the project on github
-1. Ask to connect with me on my [my linkedin profile](https://www.linkedin.com/profile/view?id=253709684 "my linkedin profile")
+2. Ask to connect with me on my [my linkedin profile](https://www.linkedin.com/profile/view?id=253709684 "my linkedin profile")
-2. Write some recommandation
+3. Write some recommandation

 # Acknowledgements